davidaik/flairsome-brooklyn/README.md

 ### Bugs fixed:

 1. Cart drawer opening by itself after being closed.
 This happened if the cart was being loaded or updated and once the loading is completed, the drawer's open function is called, even if it's unintended.
 The drawer now opens only on adding an item is added to the cart.
+2. On opening cart drawer, there was an empty space of about 18px between the slideshow and the drawer.
+It is now fixed by calling $(window).resize() whenever the drawer is opened or closed.

 ### Additions: